Nursing Continuing Education (CE) Requirements by State

 30 contact hours every two years, including 2 hours of approved child abuse recognition and reporting training.

-NPs with prescriptive or dispensing authority are required 30 hours related to specialty every two years, 16 of which must be in advanced pharmacology, including 2 hours of child abuse recognition and reporting training and a minimum of 2 hours in pain management, identification of addiction, or the practices of prescribing or dispensing opioids.
+30 contact hours every 2 years, including 2 CEs in child abuse recognition and reporting.
+APRNs with prescriptive authority must complete 2 CEs in pain management, the identification of addiction or in the practices of prescribing or dispensing of opioids.

-2 hours of approved child abuse recognition and reporting training every two years.*
+2 CEs in child abuse recognition and reporting training every two years.

 RHODE ISLAND